rocky-linux/documentation/docs/guides/learning_selinux.md

 # SELinux security

-With the arrival of kernel version 2.6, a new security system has been introduced to provide a security mechanism to support access control security policies.
+With the arrival of kernel version 2.6, a new security system was introduced to provide a security mechanism to support access control security policies.

 This system is called **SELinux** (**S**ecurity **E**nhanced **Linux**) and was created by the **NSA** (**N**ational **S**ecurity **A**dministration) to implement a robust **M**andatory **A**ccess **C**ontrol (**MAC**) architecture in the Linux kernel subsystems.

-If, throughout your career, you have either disabled or ignored SELinux, this chapter will be a good introduction to this system that works in the shadow of Linux to limit privileges or remove the risks associated with compromising a program or daemon.
+If, throughout your career, you have either disabled or ignored SELinux, this document will be a good introduction to this system.
+SELinux works to limit privileges or remove the risks associated with compromising a program or daemon.

 Before starting, you should know that SELinux is mainly intended for RHEL distributions, although it is possible to implement it on other distributions like Debian (but good luck!).
-The distributions of the Debian family generally integrate the AppArmor system, which for its part, works relatively differently from SELinux.
+The distributions of the Debian family generally integrate the AppArmor system, which works differently from SELinux.

 ## Generalities